jaminc/snake/README.md

 ## How to Play
 Use the keyboard to control the direction of the moving snake and reach for the high score.

-The snake will leave a trail of paint behind itself.
+Your snake will leave a trail of paint behind itself.
 Collect orbs to temporarily transform into a cleaner to clean up the paint along its path.
-Collect orbs quickly to keep the board clean.
-Don't get lost in the mess of paint or you may run into yourself.
+Don't get lost in the paint or you may run into yourself!

 ## Controls
 * W / I / Up-Arrow: Move snake up